Farmhouse Sink – Undermount

 - Sink Type – Top Mount, Undermount and Farmhouse

-Stain Resistance – Granite must be sealed with a quality natural stone sealer that is non-toxic for food service applications.
-If you re-seal you counter on a regular basis, the surface should stay relatively protected.
+Stain Resistance – Granite countertops must be sealed with a quality natural stone sealer that is non-toxic for food service applications.
+If you re-seal you counter on a regular basis, the surface should stay protected.
 The most important thing to know is that you cannot use chemical cleaners to clean the stone.
 Chemical cleaners such as Windex, 409 and Simple Green will strip the sealer away, leaving your surface unprotected.

 Heat Resistance – Granite is virtually heat proof.
 The reason we say heat proof is that in some instances, extreme temperature change can cause a crack of fissure to split apart.
 Other than that, most cookware will not get hot enough to damage natural stone.
 Because of this, we always recommend a hot pad or trivet.

-Cutting and Abrasion – Granite is the most scratch resistant surface you can put in your kitchen.
+Cutting and Abrasion – Granite countertop material is the most scratch resistant surface you can put in your kitchen.
 Most daily use will not scratch the surface.
 Keep in mind, if using the surface as a cutting board it will dull your knives after the first use.
 For this reason, we always suggest using a cutting board.

 Food Safe – If you properly seal your granite countertop and clean after each use, you should have an exceptionally clean and sanitary counter surface.
 Granite is not NSF approved for use in commercial food preparation areas.